Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: On groups and algebras of formal series and pseudo-differential operators

 This lemma is proven for instance in \cite{O}.
-After \cite{Ma2015}, we assume now, and till the end of section \ref{3.1}, that the algebra $A$ is a \textbf{Fr\"olicher algebra}.
-This means that addition, scalar multiplication and multiplication are smooth, and that inversion is a smooth operation on $A^*$, in which $A^*$ is equipped with the subset Fr\"olicher structure.
+After \cite{Ma2015}, we assume now, and till the end of subsection \ref{3.1}, that the algebra $A$ is a \textbf{Fr\"olicher algebra}.
+Thus, addition, scalar multiplication and multiplication are smooth, and inversion is a smooth operation on $A^*$, in which $A^*$ is equipped with the subset Fr\"olicher structure.
 We also assume that $\partial$ is smooth.
-Then, identifying a formal operator $ a \in \Psi(A)$ with its sequence of partial symbols, $\Psi(A),$ as a linear subspace of $A^\Z,$ carries a natural Fr\"olicher structure, and we obtain the following special case of \cite[Proposition 3.25, p112-113]{Ma2015}:
+Then, identifying a formal pseudo-differential operator $P \in \Psi(A)$ with its sequence of partial symbols, we obtain that $\Psi(A),$ as a linear subspace of $A^\Z,$ carries a natural Fr\"olicher structure.
+We obtain the following special case of \cite[Proposition 3.25]{Ma2015}:

 \begin{Proposition} $\Psi(A)$ is a Fr\"olicher algebra. \end{Proposition}

 \begin{rem} In more classical settings, $\Psi(A)$ can have a quite complicated structure.
 For example, if $A$ is a locally convex algebra, so is $\Psi(A)$, but this space is not complete for the product topology even if $A$ is complete, see \cite[Section 5]{ARS1}. \end{rem}